List of The Den characters: Dustin

 Dustin was originally introduced in December 1989 when Zag secured him as a prize for finishing last in a golf tournament against Ronan Collins.

 Originally intended to be cooked, Dustin remained unaware of his impending fate as Christmas approached.
 However, the cast were emotionally moved by this and could not bring themselves to kill and stuff him.

 There is also a school of thought that Dustin was originally conceived as a turkey vulture, which would be consistent with his rather large and most un-turkeylike beak.

 However, as he became increasingly involved with Christmas pantomime shows in Dublin, and releasing CDs aimed at the Christmas market, he seems to have mutated into a turkey (the usual bird for Christmas dinner in Ireland).

 Portrayed as a builder from Dublin's Northside, Dustin later spun off to his own programme, DDN (Dustin's Daily News), in the September 2005 re-launch and later had his own weekly show called The Once a Week Show.

 He represented Ireland at Eurovision Song Contest 2008 in Belgrade.
-On Today FM's The Ray D'Arcy Show on 14 November 2008, Dustin was co-erced into "doing the flap-flaps" for a live audience at Vicar Street - The Den team would regularly co-erce Dustin, through use of flattering comparisons, into doing the "flap-flaps" (a unique and humorous dance with his wings), the result of which was the collapse of all into convulsions of laughter.
+On Today FM's The Ray D'Arcy Show on 14 November 2008, Dustin was coerced into "doing the flap-flaps" for a live audience at Vicar Street - The Den team would regularly coerce Dustin, through use of flattering comparisons, into doing the "flap-flaps" (a unique and humorous dance with his wings), the result of which was the collapse of all into convulsions of laughter, invariably sending Dustin into an embarrassed rage.

+Dustin was voiced by John Morrison.

 Snotser

 Snotser was an extremely high-voiced member of Dustin's construction crew.

 Initially left to the imagination of viewers as he was merely an offstage voice for many years, Snotser was finally seen in the closing seconds of the first episode of the "treehouse season" during Den TV.

 The rest of the cast (and the audience) had been awaiting his arrival for the whole day, yet D'Arcy, Dustin and Soky submissively exited for home, leaving the audience to think that Snotser would remain an unseen, offstage character.
 However, as that day's edition of The Den was about to conclude, Snotser entered the empty studio, accompanied by apologies for his late arrival.
 His appearance revealed him to be a rotund pink pig.

 Snotser was a fairly popular character and appeared on several tracks of Dustin's parody album Faith of Our Feathers.
 Possessing a deeply high-pitched voice he became recognisable for his catchphrase: "Ah yeah, top man!" and often sported a black leather jacket.
 His surname was Galligan.

+Snotser was voiced by Joey Morrison, who also voiced Soky.